Title

 WHEREAS, in 2014, King County enacted Ordinance 17886 ending the honoring of civil immigration hold requests from the United States Immigration and Customs Enforcement for individuals in the custody of the department of adult and juvenile detention, and

-WHEREAS, in 2017, King County enacted Ordinance 18499 appropriating $750,000 to address issues affecting immigrant and refugee communities, which included: providing culturally specific support services; shoring up funding for the Resilience Fund, which is a collaborative with the Seattle Foundation, the city of Seattle and other organizations to provide timely, flexible funding to address urgent needs of immigrant and refugee populations; and funding legal defense for immigrants with limited financial resources, and later that same year enacted Ordinance 18544 to appropriate an additional $250,000 to support legal defense for immigrants with limited financial resources, and
+WHEREAS, in 2017, King County enacted Ordinance 18499 appropriating $750,000 to address issues affecting immigrant and refugee communities, which included: providing culturally specific support services; shoring up funding for the Resilience Fund, which is a collaborative with the Seattle Foundation, the city of Seattle, and other organizations to provide timely, flexible funding to address urgent needs of immigrant and refugee populations; and funding legal defense for immigrants with limited financial resources, and later that same year enacted Ordinance 18544 to appropriate an additional $250,000 to support legal defense for immigrants with limited financial resources, and

-WHEREAS, in 2017, King County enacted Ordinance 18653 establishing the Immigrant and Refugee Commission so the county can better serve its immigrant and refugee communities, including many who have come to King County because they have been persecuted or feared they would be persecuted on account of race, ethnicity, religion, nationality, or membership in a particular social or political group, and
+WHEREAS, in 2017, King County enacted Ordinance 18653 establishing the immigrant and refugee commission so the county can better serve its immigrant and refugee communities, including many who have come to King County because they have been persecuted or feared they would be persecuted on account of race, ethnicity, religion, nationality, or membership in a particular social or political group, and

-WHEREAS, in 2017, King County enacted Ordinance 18665 establishing requirements for how county agencies, offices, and employees will provide services to immigrants; requiring all county agencies to develop plans to provide communications and vital documents in the top six non-English languages used in King County as identified by the office of equity and racial and social justice and the county demographer; and establishing an immigrants and refugee assistance fund to provide legal representation for indigent immigrants and refugees in deportation proceedings in immigration court and to support citizenship services for these residents and for English language classes for immigrants and refugees, and
+WHEREAS, in 2017, King County enacted Ordinance 18665 establishing requirements for how county agencies, offices, and employees will provide services to immigrants; requiring all county agencies to develop plans to provide communications and vital documents in the top six non-English languages used in King County as identified by the office of equity and racial and social justice and the county demographer; and establishing an immigrant and refugee assistance fund to provide legal representation for indigent immigrants and refugees in deportation proceedings in immigration court and to support citizenship services for these residents and for English language classes for immigrants and refugees, and

 WHEREAS, Chapter 440, Laws of 2019, known as the Keep Washington Working Act, in part, restricts the extent to which local law enforcement agencies may participate in the enforcement of federal immigration laws, and